a11ywatch/accessibility-rs/README.md

 1. i18n support for multiple languages.
 1. Re-creating layout tree to get element position coordinates.
 1. Crawling full websites lightning-fast using [spider](https://github.com/spider-rs/spider).
+1. Low-level built to be used as an engine in browsers.

 ## [Benchmarks](./benches/)